canonical/open-documentation-academy/snapcraft/how-to/java-applications/java-applications.md

 Snaps are defined in a single YAML file placed either in the root folder of your project or in a directory named `snap`.
 The following example shows the entire *snapcraft.yaml* file for an existing project, [Cal - The Console Calendar Generator](https://github.com/frossm/cal).

-Using a few lines of yaml and the snapcraft tool, a Java application, it's dependencies and the correct JRE can be packaged as a snap.
+Using a few lines of yaml and the snapcraft tool, a Java application, its dependencies and the correct JRE can be packaged as a snap.
 Don't worry, we’ll break this down.

 [details=snapcraft.yaml for Cal]